RadwanNizam/play-showcase/README.md

 This example exposes a REST web service API to access the stored Event objects.

 The project uses Play JPA to read the events from a Postgresql DB.

+The file events.json is an example of the REST web service call.